Skip to main content

 strategy: 'oauth_google',

-// Defaults to current path
+// For web, defaults to current path

 redirectUrl: AuthSession.makeRedirectUri(),